clavery/pwa-kit-vite-minimal/README.md

 POC of using Vite for building (minimal) https://github.com/SalesforceCommerceCloud/pwa-kit applications and replacing the webpack dev server with a vite based one.

-- faster HMR
+- fast HMR
+- SSR
 - vite toolchain
-- speedy builds
+- speedy build
 - typescript
 - no commerce code (just minimal react app)